Trials and allegations involving Silvio Berlusconi: Convictions

-Tax Fraud in the Mediaset trial
+Tax fraud in the Mediaset trial

-The Mediaset trial was launched in April 2005, with indictment of 14 persons (incl.
-Silvio Berlusconi) for having committed:

-(A) false accounting and embezzlement in order to mask payments of substantial "black funds", committed in 1988–94.

-(B) tax fraud equal in total to more than €62 million (120bn lira), committed in 1988–98.
+The Mediaset trial was launched in April 2005, with indictment of fourteen people (including Berlusconi) for having committed false accounting and embezzlement to mask payments of substantial black funds, committed in 1988–94; and tax fraud equal in total to more than €62 million (120 billion of Italian lire), committed in 1988–98.

 Both indictments were related to achievement of personal tax evasion, through illicit trade of movie rights between Mediaset and secret fictive foreign companies situated in tax haven nations, causing fictive losses for Mediaset, with the trade gains being accumulated by the foreign companies owned by the indicted tax fraudsters, who ultimately had the gains paid out as personal profit without paying tax in Italy.
 In 2007, the court case at first-instance had not yet been launched, and the prosecutors dropped the (A) charges against Berlusconi due to the statute of limitations, and for the same reason the (B) charges were narrowed down to the 1994–98 period, in which the prosecutor charged Berlusconi for having committed a personal tax evasion of €7.3 million.

-On 26 October 2012 Silvio Berlusconi was convicted of tax fraud in an Italian court and was sentenced to four years' imprisonment.
-He was also banned from running for public office for a five-year term.
-The sentence has been confirmed by the Court of Appeals in Milan on 8 May 2013.

-The Court of Cassation decided to deal with the appeal to the sentence of the Court of Appeals on 30 July because for some parts of the verdict the statute of limitations would come into force at 1 August 2013.
-This caused the political party The People of Freedom with support of a part of their coalition partners to suspend the activities of the National Assembly and the Senate for one day.
-The Court of Cassation confirmed on 1 August the sentence of four years imprisonment (of which the last three years are automatically pardoned), and shortly afterwards the related additional court imposed public office ban was recalculated from five to two years by the Appeals Court; which subsequently also was confirmed on last instance by the Court of Cassation.